mhale/gridserver-exporter/README.md

 ### Building

-The goracle package depends on [ODPI](https://github.com/oracle/odpi), which has [installation requirements](https://oracle.github.io/odpi/doc/installation.html).
+The godror package depends on [ODPI](https://github.com/oracle/odpi), which has [installation requirements](https://oracle.github.io/odpi/doc/installation.html).

 The compile-time version information can be set with `ldflags`: